 Putting Practices in Place

 Governments and regulatory bodies worldwide recognize how hard it is to identify and efficiently monitor PEPs, and there have been attempts to bring clarity to the PEP screening process.
 5AMLD’s requirement that EU member states make available a functional PEP list is one such example.
 But ensuring that such attempts are effective in practice is easier said than done; many of the EU member states have failed to apply the legislation effectively and are facing possible censure from the supranational body.

 Political shifts trigger changes in PEP status.
 Further, while there are indeed career politicians who stay in their positions for years, many political figures are transient, with tenures lasting only a short while.
 So PEP lists must not only be created but also diligently maintained to provide actionable guidance.

 Given that identifying PEPs remains the FI’s responsibility — and will remain so for the foreseeable future — FIs must ensure they’re implementing the above best practices and continually tweaking their process for maximum efficiency and effectiveness.

-Further, Athma Rai, Head of Compliance at Al Fardan Exchange, predicts that “PEP screening will eventually become mandatory for all financial transactions, including those carried out by designated non-financial businesses and professions.”
-He, therefore, goes on to emphasize the importance of being “ready with effective tools and technologies” in order to simultaneously ensure compliance and provide a great customer experience.
+Further, Athma Rai, Head of Compliance at Al Fardan Exchange, predicts: “PEP screening will eventually become mandatory for all financial transactions, including those carried out by designated non-financial businesses and professions.”
+He goes on to emphasize the importance of being “ready with effective tools and technologies” in order to simultaneously ensure compliance and provide a great customer experience.